AdityaGarg8/t2-ubuntu-repo/README.md

 ## Adding the Release specific apt repo

-Now after you have added the common apt repo, if you are an **Ubuntu** user, you additionally have to add a **release specific repo** for kernel updates.
+Now after you have added the common apt repo, you additionally have to add a **release specific repo** for kernel updates and `tiny-dfr`.
 Follow the steps below:

 1. Identify your release codename.
 It is: